A/N: Lots of stories going on. A lot of updating to do. Compromise? New story. Don't ask.

 He still did not figure out how this was possible but…Kagome?
-Even thought she did not mean to Kouga the same thing as she did five hundred years ago, she was still pack and a friend.
+Even though she did not mean to Kouga the same thing as she did five hundred years ago, she was still pack and a friend.
 She helped them more than once and he would be thrilled to see her again.
 Plus, she was someone who was there when all hell broke loose.

 Kouga could not wipe the smirk off his face.
 He could not help but wonder how she would react when he would show up at her door.
 Kagome was known for her very expressive reactions and this one he would not miss.

 He walked over to his couch and plopped down.
-He could not believe how much things they had to talk about and share.
+He could not believe how many things they had to talk about and share.
 There was also everything he accomplished since he last saw her.
 The world was quite different from back then especially for youkais.
 They were no longer able to roam freely and had to resort to hiding.

 Really he did not mind it that much but sometimes it was nice to be himself.